Castlevania: Portrait of Ruin: Audio

 Composer Yuzo Koshiro (shown in 2006) was recruited to the team based on his expertise working with less powerful audio hardware.

 Michiru Yamane returned to compose the music, with additional songs by Yuzo Koshiro.
 Other development staff coded the composed music to play on the system's sound hardware.
 Yamane wanted to try new tunes for the game and integrated more "pop" sound into the music as well as remixes of classic Castlevania songs.
 Igarashi had considered approaching Koshiro to compose Castlevania music for a while because he felt that Koshiro was talented at creating "fantastic" sound on weaker audio hardware.
 After the 2005 title Castlevania: Curse of Darkness, Yamane expressed that it was becoming difficult to create original ideas for the series.
 Igarashi saw this as an opportunity to bring in Koshiro in order to stimulate Yamane's creativity.
 The music tracks are accessible in a "Sound Mode" that is unlocked after defeating Dracula.

 Portrait of Ruin features English voice-overs for portions of the game, a first for the handheld games.
 The original Japanese dialog is included in the North American release as an easter egg.
 The game's voice cast consists of seven Japanese and seven English voice actors for the respective versions of dialogue.
 The Japanese voice director was Sumiko Shindo, whereas the English voice director was Crispin Freeman.
-Takahiro Sakurai voiced Jonathan Morris for the Japanese dialog, and Yumi Kakazu voiced Charolette Aulin.
-Liam O'Brien and Stephanie Sheh provided the English voices for the main characters, Jonathan and Charolette, respectively.
+Takahiro Sakurai voiced Jonathan Morris for the Japanese dialog, and Yumi Kakazu voiced Charlotte Aulin.
+Liam O'Brien and Stephanie Sheh provided the English voices for the main characters, Jonathan and Charlotte, respectively.
 The antagonist Brauner is voiced by Hisao Egawa in the Japanese release, while American voice actor Jamieson Price performed the English dialog.
 Norio Wakamoto and Douglas Rye voiced Dracula in the respective Japanese and North American releases.
 Eric Lecarde's voice actors are Kohei Fukuhara and David Vincent in Japanese and English, respectively.